davidfrantz/force/docs/source/howto/l2-ard.rst

 """""""""""""""""""

 This parameter defines the method used for improving the spatial resolution of Sentinel-2’s 20m bands to 10m.
-It defaults to the [ImproPhe code](https://ieeexplore.ieee.org/document/7452606), which is a data fusion option with both decent performance and quality.
+It defaults to the `ImproPhe code <https://ieeexplore.ieee.org/document/7452606>`_, which is a data fusion option with both decent performance and quality.
 Let's keep this method, but feel free to try the other options.